-- "(a) ESTABLISHMENT.-The Secretary shall establish, operate, and maintain a National Biosurveillance Integration Center (referred to in this section as the 'NBIC'), which shall be headed by a Directing Officer, under an office or directorate of the Department that is in existence as of the date of the enactment of this section. - "(b) Primary Mission.-The primary mission of the NBIC is to- $\,$ - "(1) enhance the capability of the Federal Government to- "(A) rapidly identify, characterize, localize, and track a biological event of national concern by integrating and analyzing data relating to human health, animal, plant, food, and environmental monitoring systems (both national and international); and - "(B) disseminate alerts and other information to Member Agencies and, in coordination with (and where possible through) Member Agencies, to agencies of State, local, and tribal governments, as appropriate, to enhance the ability of such agencies to respond to a biological event of national concern; and
+"(a) ESTABLISHMENT.-The Secretary shall establish, operate, and maintain a National Biosurveillance Integration Center (referred to in this section as the 'NBIC'), which shall be headed by a Directing Officer, under an office or directorate of the Department that is in existence as of the date of the enactment of this section.

+"(b) Primary Mission.-The primary mission of the NBIC is

+to-

+"(1) enhance the capability of the Federal Government to- "(A) rapidly identify, characterize, localize, and track a biological event of national concern by integrating and analyzing data relating to human health, animal, plant, food, and environmental monitoring systems (both national and international); and surveillance Integration System. "(c) REQUIREMENTS.-The NBIC shall detect, as early as possible, a biological event of national concern that presents a risk to the United States or the infrastructure or key assets of the United States, including by-

+"(B) disseminate alerts and other information to Member Agencies and, in coordination with (and where possible through) Member Agencies, to agencies of State, local, and tribal governments, as appropriate, to enhance the ability of such agencies to respond to a biological event of national concern; and

-"(2) oversee development and operation of the National
+"(2) oversee development and operation of the National Bio-